 What's to love about this recipe

-- Extremely easy and quick to assemble - no baking needed.
+- Easy and quick to make - no fancy equipment needed.

 Key ingredient notes and substitutions